Despite the wanton destruction of nature by humans, we live in a planet that is unparalleled for its natural beauty.

-Georgia’s Chattahoochee National Forest (35,268 acres), includes most of the Cohutta wilderness, the biggest wilderness east of the Mississippi river, with nearly 40,000 acres spread over two national parks.
+Georgia’s Chattahoochee National Forest (35,268 acres), includes most of the Cohutta wilderness, the biggest wilderness east of the Mississippi River, with nearly 40,000 acres spread over two national parks.

-This forest is one of the most popular hiking destinations in the U.S. with over 430 miles of scenic mounting trails and 1,367 miles of trout streams, including the beginning of famous 2,135-mile Appalachian Trail.
+This forest is one of the most popular hiking destinations in the U.S. with over 430 miles of scenic mounting trails and 1,367 miles of trout streams, including the beginning of the famous 2,135-mile Appalachian Trail.

 Death Valley National Park

-What is the largest national park in the U.S.?
-Located in California-Nevada boarder, Death Valley National Park is the largest national park in continental U.S. Sprawling across nearly 3,422,024 acres, the park is known as the hottest, driest, and lowest among all national parks in the U.S.
+Located on the California-Nevada border, Death Valley National Park is the largest national park in the continental U.S. Sprawling across nearly 3,422,024 acres, the park is known as the hottest, driest, and lowest among all national parks in the U.S.

-Badwater basin, considered the lowermost point in North America at 282 feet under sea level, is created by vast, cracked salt flats stretching nearly 200 square miles forming surreal patterns across the enormous landscape.
+Badwater basin considered the lowermost point in North America at 282 feet under sea level, is created by vast, cracked salt flats stretching nearly 200 square miles forming surreal patterns across the enormous landscape.

 Denali National Park and Preserve